 That's not what it's for.

 An Xbox One purchase gets you the console, a power cable and adapter (aka the power brick), a decent headset, the headset adapter, a HDMI cable and controller with batteries.
-You'll also get a 14-day free trial of Xbox Live Gold but these days, a code for Xbox Game Pass Ultimate is more likely.
+You'd also get a 14-day free trial of Xbox Live Gold but these days, a code for Xbox Game Pass Ultimate is more likely.

 Depending on your choice of edition, you may or may not get a Kinect in there too.
 This isn't always explicitly clear on the packaging, so make sure to read up on your options if you do want one.
 Your bundle may also pack-in titles such as Halo: The Master Chief Collection or The Witcher 3.